Saturday, November 23

 The breadth of Ukraine’s startup scene is impressive, extending across diverse fields such as robotics, app development, and healthcare.
 A notable example is OUTEX, a startup that uses artificial intelligence for sports and rehabilitation.
 It will represent Ukraine in the finals of the World Youth Entrepreneurship Challenge (WYEC) in New York on 21 November 2024.

-“Ukrainian young developers participate in numerous international competitions, often winning gold and silver awards,” said Stanislav Dovgyi, president of the National Centre “Mala Academia Nauk” (Small Academy of Sciences of Ukraine).
+“Ukrainian young developers participate in numerous international competitions, often winning gold and silver awards,” said Stanislav Dovgyi, president of the National Centre “Mala Academia Nauk” (Junior Academy of Sciences of Ukraine).
 Dovgyi’s organisation plays a key role in nurturing young talent, operating a startup incubator called “Ukrainian Future” and helping innovators patent their ideas.

 He continued, “The most important thing is not just winning, but showcasing Ukraine’s intellectual capabilities on the global stage.
 We’ve already caught the attention of Western investors, partly because of the war and the rapid development of military technologies.
 Just a year or two ago, who would have thought that Ukraine would lead in drone systems?”